Maxstupo/ydl-ui/README.md

 ## Releases

 You can find both the latest and previous releases of YDL-UI on the [releases page](https://github.com/Maxstupo/ydl-ui/releases).

+#### Development Builds
+The latest development build of YDL-UI can be found on the [artifacts](https://ci.appveyor.com/project/Maxstupo/ydl-ui/build/artifacts) page of YDL-UI's AppVeyor.
+Note: These builds are temporary and may be unstable as the are built from each commit automatically.

 ## Installation & Setup